-The merger deficit relates to the difference between the nominal value of shares issued for the purchase of the subsidiaries amounting to RM127,628,623 and the nominal value of the shares acquired amounting to RM18,000,000.
+The merger deficit related to the difference between the nominal value of shares issued for the purchase of the subsidiaries, Sanbumi Sawmill Sdn.
+Bhd. and Akalaju Sdn.
+Bhd., amounting to RM127,628,623 and their nominal value of the shares acquired amounting to RM18,000,000.

-22. LONG-TERM BORROWINGS
+21. LONG-TERM BORROWINGS